sonatype-nexus-community/iq-success-metrics/README.md

 Please, ignore any warnings.

+The Docker Hub repository for the docker image is here: https://hub.docker.com/repository/docker/cmorenoserrano/iq_success_metrics

 ## For Windows users
 The main difference for Windows users is in the path to your local folder to store the outputs.
 Below are the equivalent commands: